Code-Institute-Submissions/Timtechs-CI-Project-1_JanResub/README.md

     * Made an image on [Am I Responsive](https://ui.dev/amiresponsive?url=https://timtechs.github.io/CI-Project-1/) to easier to see the different sizes.

 ![screen size image](assets/images/screen-sizes.jpg)

+## Technologies

+This webpage was constructed using HTML, CSS and also Balsamiq wireframes to build a blueprint for the pages.

 ## Unfixed Bugs